FerdinandYeke/CS-450_Capstone_Project_FY/OneDrive/Documents/CS-450_Capstone_Project_FY/bot_detection/README.md

-# BotDetection Crew
+# CaputuR-A-Bot Application

-Welcome to the Bot Detection Project!
-This project is detecting bot traffic on websites such as social media sites and e-commerce sites using Agentic LLMs and the
-AI framework **Crewai**
+Welcome to the aCputuR-A-Bot Application!
+This project is detecting bot traffic on websites such as social media sites and e-commerce sites using Agentic LLMs and the AI framework **Crewai**

 ## The purpose of this Capstone Project
 -- The purpose of this project is to have usage of Agentic LLMs to record web-based traffic to see: